feresr/RxWeather/README.md

 # RxWeather

-Personal pet project aimed to illustrate the use of the following android specific frameworks/libraries/tools:
+Personal pet project aimed to learn how to use and integrate the following android specific frameworks/libraries/tools:

 - [x] AndroidRx / JavaRx (Reactive programming)
 - [x] Dagger2 (Dependency Injection)